Regular colored graphs of positive degree: Proof of Proposition

-We first consider the case in which the removal of $(D-q)$-dipoles splits the graph into $q+1$ connected components each containing exactly one new edge ($C=q+1$ with the notation above): we refer to such a dipole as \emph{completely separating}.
-We illustrated in Figure~\ref{fig:separating} the case of a completely separating $D-1$ dipole.
+\paragraph{\it Case I. Completely separating $(D-q)$-dipoles.} We first consider the case in which the removal of $(D-q)$-dipoles splits the graph into $q+1$ connected components each containing exactly one new edge ($C=q+1$ with the notation above): we refer to such a dipole as \emph{completely separating}.
+We illustrated this case in Fig.~\ref{fig:separating}.